Ayushman-00/TCO-Cloud-Calculator-website/README.md

 ## 🧮 How It Works

-All calculations are performed using **JavaScript in the browser**:
+All calculations are performed using current cost

 - On-prem hardware costs are amortized and refreshed based on the refresh cycle.
 - Operating costs are applied annually.